-A maximum of \$800,000 annually for up to 4 years, and a total of \$3,200,000, is available for this award, pending availability of funds.
-Only a single award will be made.
+The successful Network Office proposal will be funded at a rate of \$800,000 per year, for a total of \$4,000,000, pending availability of funds.
+A single award is anticipated.
+The successful site will be eligible for renewal.
 Please see additional budget comments below.